USS Gabrielle Giffords - RSS Steadfast Exercise Together

 |0

-This work, USS Gabrielle Giffords - RSS Steadfast Exercise Together [Image 2 of 2], by PO2 Brenton Poyser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gabrielle Giffords - RSS Steadfast Exercise Together, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 U.S., Singapore navies exercise together in the South China Sea